livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 This specification does not cover the following:

-* Creating the database file, database migrations, or general storage lifecycle, these are owned by Storage Manager.
+* Creating the database file, database migrations, or general storage lifecycle, these are owned by Storage Manager per the persistence boundaries in `01-protocol/00-protocol-overview.md`.
-* Creating, storing, or exporting cryptographic secret material, these are owned by Key Manager or a dedicated secret store.
+* Creating, storing, or exporting cryptographic secret material, these are owned by Key Manager or a dedicated secret store per `01-protocol/04-cryptography.md`.
-* Defining graph schemas or ACL policies for protocol objects, these are owned by Graph Manager and ACL Manager.
+* Defining graph schemas or ACL policies for protocol objects, these are owned by Graph Manager and ACL Manager per `01-protocol/02-object-model.md` and `01-protocol/06-access-control-model.md`.
-* Network transport behavior, onion service lifecycle, peer discovery, or message routing, these are owned by Network Manager.
+* Network transport behavior, onion service lifecycle, peer discovery, or message routing, these are owned by Network Manager per `01-protocol/08-network-transport-requirements.md`.
 * Installation flows, admin account creation, or plugin installation, these are owned by Installation and App related components.
 Config Manager only provides a controlled settings interface used by those components.

 ## 3. Invariants and guarantees